 This programme provides water to hundreds of villages scattered throughout the Vicariate.
 It still continues as there are still many villages which don’t have a source of clean water.

 Fr Malachy was a valued collaborator with Bishop Tim Carroll SMA until he was asked to return to Ireland in 2006 and work in the office of the Provincial Bursar.
 He succeeded Fr Jarlath Walsh as Provincial Bursar in September 2007 and held that position until his election as Irish Vice Provincial Leader in 2013.
 On 10 July 2019, Fr Malachy was elected to the position of Provincial Leader, succeeding Fr Michael McCabe who had completed his six-year term.

-All the members of the Province wish him well in his new role we also assure him of our prayers.
+As we wish Fr Malachy wish him well in his new role we also assure him of our prayers.
 May the Holy Spirit guard, guide and direct him.